DOG / health & care

 - Red or swollen gums

-- Difficulty chewing or eating
+- Difficulty chewing

 - Weight loss

-- Tearing or swelling below one eye
+- Tearing, swelling, or discharge below one eye

 - Nasal discharge